United States military and prostitution in South Korea: History

 Beginning in 1945, an institutionalized system of prostitution was adopted and permitted by the U.S. military and the Republic of Korea.
 Despite the United States Forces Korea's policy stating, "Hiring prostitutes is incompatible with our military core values", there is a discrepancy between "practice" and "policy".
 In Korean society, prostitution is viewed as a "necessary evil".
 The U.S. military have explained it as military culture that allows for American GIs to blow off steam and prevent homosexual tendencies.
 Prostitutes for U.S. soldiers were esteemed to be at the bottom of the social hierarchy by South Koreans.
-They were also lowest status within the hierarchy of prostitution.
+They were also the lowest status within the hierarchy of prostitution.

-U.S. Military Government Rule in South Korea 1945-1948
+U.S. military government rule in South Korea 1945-1948

 In September 1945, United States Armed Forces, led by General John R. Hodge, occupied South Korea after Korea's liberation from Japan.
 This also included Imperial Japanese comfort stations.
 These events continued the government-sanctioned prostitution that was established in Korea under Japan's rule.
 The formation of licensed prostitution by Japan established registration protocols and mandatory STD examinations for Korean sex workers.
 Once the U.S. military occupied Korea, these examinations were conducted by the Bureau of Public Health and Welfare.
 In order to protect U.S. soldiers from contracting diseases from prostitutes, the service bars and clubs were relocated near and within military bases.
 By confining the prostitutes to within a small area, the U.S. military had the power to regulate and monitor the women's activities and health.
 As the U.S. military government tolerated and regulated prostitution, women's organizations argued for the abolishment of prostitution.
 In response, the United States passed The Abolishment of Public Prostitution Law in 1947.
 This abolished licensed prostitution; however, the law increased the proliferation of private prostitution.